 What to Expect

-Crochet has an amazing ability to model the mathematically unique forms of reefs while bringing crafting communities and science education together.
+Crochet has an amazing ability to model the mathematically distinct geometry found in coral reefs, all while bringing together crafting communities and science education.
 That’s what inspired science writer Margaret Wertheim and artist Christine Wertheim, twin sisters from Australia, to create the Crochet Coral Reef project.

 CIBC | Lead Sponsor, Crochet Coral Reef travelling exhibition and the Ontario Satellite Reef.